softlayer/githubio_source/content/reference/services/SoftLayer_Network_Gateway/getManufacturer.md

 ## Overview
-Returns manufacturer name for a given gateway object
+Returns manufacturer name for a given gateway object.